makinacorpus/makina-states/README.rst

 Most states are in `services <https://github.com/makinacorpus/makina-states/blob/master/services>`_.
 The most outstanding features are:

-    - Bootstrapping our saltstack binaries
+    - Bootstrapping our saltstates binaries
     - Managing /etc/hosts
     - Managing network (debian-style)
     - Integrating system with an ldap server